Imod7/telegram-bot/README.md

     deactivate
     ```

 ## Resources
 - [Telegram Bot - how to get a group chat id?](https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id)
     - `https://api.telegram.org/bot<YourBOTToken>/getUpdates`

-## Troubleshooting
-- If you execute the script and no messages are posted in the chat
-    - Check if the formatted text has opening and closing tags
-    - Get the whole command and paste it directly from your browser
-    - if there is an error it will

 ## Short Walkthrough gif
 ![Recording](media/telegram-bot-python.gif "Short recording from the Telegram Bot + python script")